 Start by learning how the Universally Flattering Angle changes the shape of your body.

-The camera’s height changes yours.
-Discover how different you look in photos when the camera is higher or lower.
+How to look good in photos by changing the height of the camera–it will change the shape of your body in turn.
 Choose whether to look taller, more competent and more powerful (and with longer legs too!) or shorter, sweeter and more approachable.

-Position parts of your body to make them bigger or smaller.
-Learn how the distance of any part of you from the Glass Wall shrinks or expands that part.
+Learn how the Glass Wall changes your body proportions–make parts of your body larger or smaller using this technique.
 Don’t just live with camera distortion: highlight what you want to highlight about yourself.